SAMMISolutions/docs/doc_posts/_faq-commands/share-button.md

 num: 1
 ---

 **Export a button**

-You can export a button by right clicking on the button and select Export JSON.\
+You can export a button by right clicking on the button and selecting Export JSON.\
 The contents will be copied to your clipboard.

 {% include video.html w="75" src="export-json.mp4" alt="Exporting a button" %}